-Painful muscle spasms near the wound area (if these affect the larynx or chest wall, they may cause asphyxiation)
+Painful muscle spasms near the wound area (if these affect the larynx or chest wall, the person may not be able to breathe)

-The symptoms of tetanus may resemble other medical conditions.
+The symptoms of tetanus may look like other medical conditions.
 Always consult your child's doctor for a diagnosis.

 How is tetanus diagnosed?